benjiemalinao87/queue-services/lessons_learn.md

    - **Public URL**: May be accessible but could have security implications (e.g., `redis-production-c503.up.railway.app`).

 3. **Deployment Strategy**: For reliable operation, it's best to deploy both the worker and the queue service in the same environment (e.g., both on Railway) to ensure stable Redis connectivity.

+## Consistent Identifier Usage Between Test and Production

+### Issue
+The dashboard was displaying generic workspace identifiers (e.g., "workspace-1") while the Bull dashboard showed actual numeric IDs (e.g., "66338").
+This inconsistency made it difficult to correlate data between different monitoring interfaces.

+### Solution
+- Updated test data generation to use the same numeric workspace IDs that are used in the production queue jobs
+- Modified both the standalone test script and the sample data function in the main application to maintain consistency
+- Ensured that workspace IDs flow through the system without transformation

+### Lessons Learned
+1. **Consistency in Identifiers**: Test data should mirror production data structures as closely as possible, especially for identifiers used across different parts of the system.

+2. **Data Flow Traceability**: When data flows through multiple systems (like from queue jobs to metrics to dashboard), maintaining consistent identifiers is crucial for debugging and monitoring.

+3. **Real-world Testing**: Using actual production-like identifiers in test data helps catch issues that might not appear with simplified test data.

+4. **Cross-system Correlation**: When multiple dashboards or interfaces display the same data (Bull dashboard and our custom dashboard), they should use consistent identifiers to allow for easy correlation.

+### Best Practices
+- Always use production-like identifiers in test data
+- Document the expected format of identifiers in each part of the system
+- Implement validation to ensure identifiers maintain their expected format throughout the data flow
+- When displaying identifiers in UI, consider adding additional context (like names) alongside the raw IDs

 ## Email Queue Implementation